Val enjoys writing rhymed poetry with a valuable message in it.

 our stage is everything that we can see

-deep down we know our acting is wrong
+deep down we know our script is wrong

 but wrong is part of role we can only be.

 Still happily lost somewhere in the Act One

 hoping dropped curtain may mean applause

 we are still only starting, far from being done